MECA482-ReactionWheel/InertiaWheel/README.md

 ## Introduction
 1. **Background**

-The Inertial Wheel Pendulum is a system that seeks to stabilize a pendulum in the upright position through the utilization of an inertia wheel.
+The Inertia Wheel Pendulum is a system that seeks to stabilize a pendulum in the inverted upright position.
+This is to be acheived by calculated accelleration of an inertia wheel at the end of the pendulum arm.
+The system consists of a pendulum arm with one end fixed to a table top with the other arm-end is attached to a motor fixed to the inertia wheel.
+Integrated into the

 ## Modeling
 ## Sensor Calibration